 In our series on flavor profiles, we write about why coffee tastes the way it does.
-For the chapter on Ethiopia, we were able to enlist Hannes Fendrich from Coffee Circle – an expert in Ethiopian coffee.
+For the chapter on Ethiopia, we were able to win over Hannes Fendrich from Coffee Circle – an expert on Ethiopian coffee.

 Author: Hannes Fendrich